 Canada’s communication regulator CRTC (Canadian Radio-television and Telecommunications Commission) declares that the broadband access internet service is a basic telecom service for all citizens.
 CRTC also intends to accelerate the deployment of broadband services in the country.
 The official new release reveals CRTC’s plans to set ambitious new speed targets and creating a new fund that will invest up to $750 million over and above existing government programs.
-CRTC admits that the broadband internet access services are necessary to the quality of life for Canadians and empowers them as citizens, creators and consumers.
+CRTC admits that broadband internet access services are necessary to the quality of life for Canadians and empowers them as citizens, creators, and consumers.
 Wants Canadians to have access to an unlimited data plan option and speeds of at least 50 Mbps download and 10 Mbps upload.

 Further to its legislative mandate, the CRTC has set the following targets for the basic telecommunications services that Canadians need to participate in the digital economy:

 – speeds of 50 megabits per second (Mbps) download/10 Mbps upload for fixed broadband Internet access services.

 – an unlimited data option for fixed broadband access services.

 – the latest mobile wireless technology available not only in homes and businesses but also along major Canadian roads.

 In order to realize the plans, CRTC will allocate enough funds for broadband projects.
 The CRTC is establishing a fund to support projects in areas that do not meet these targets.
 Applicants will be able to submit funding proposals in order to build or upgrade infrastructure for fixed and mobile broadband Internet access services.
 The fund will make available up to $750 million over the first five years and will be complementary to existing and future private investment and public funding.
 CRTC will focus on underserved areas.